Without your support and donations, the trail could not exist.

 This is a community led initiative run by a wonderful group of volunteers

 It really does take a village!
-Thank you to all our volunteers - take a listen as we list off just a handful of the many roles that make this trail operate....
+A huge thank you to all our amazing volunteers—tune in as we share just a few of the many roles that help make this trail possible.

-The not-for-profit Britannia Winter Trail Association (BWTA) is made up of a group of 14 keen volunteers who came together in the spring of 2019 at the instigation of Bay Ward Councillor Theresa Kavanagh to explore the possibility of creating an urban winter trail in the Britannia park area.
-A working group was struck with community members taking the lead.
-Startup funding was secured from the City of Ottawa and the National Capital Commission (NCC), and a successful 6-week pilot was run in February and early March 2020.
+A working group was established with community members taking the lead.
+Startup funding was provided by the City of Ottawa and the National Capital Commission (NCC), enabling a successful six-week pilot in February and early March 2020.

-The Britannia Winter Trail Association is managed by a volunteer Board of Directors made up of community members from the neighbourhoods surrounding the BWT, including Belltown, Britannia, Lincoln Heights and Queensway Terrace North.
+The Britannia Winter Trail Association is managed by a volunteer Board of Directors composed of community members from the neighborhoods surrounding the BWT, including Belltown, Britannia, Lincoln Heights and Queensway Terrace North.

-2021 was the official year 1 of the Britannia Winter Trail.
+The 2021-2021 season marked the first official year of the Britannia Winter Trail.

 Etiquette

-Walkers, skate skiers, snowshoers, winter cyclists, and sleds should stay in the middle part of the trail, out of the classic ski tracks.
+Walkers, skate skiers, snowshoers, winter cyclists, and sled users are encouraged to stay in the middle of the trail to help keep the classic ski tracks in good shape for everyone.

 Grooming